discoverygarden/solr-image/HOW-TO/v2/README.md

 ## To deploy
-- run `generate_configs.sh` to create "actual" configs which will be mounted over the defaults in the Docker image
+- run `generate_configs.sh` to create "actual" configs which will be mounted over the defaults in the Docker image AND the docker-compose.yaml file itself (POSTGRES_HOST = VM private IP)
 - `docker-compose up -d`

 # Initializing (first time only)